julietadelgado/code_challenge/README.md

 2. Enable an endpoint to get the emails of all students who `haveCertification` is `true`.
 3. Enable an endpoint to consult all students who have credits greater than 500.

-The flow of this requirements are as follows:
+The flow of the requirements is as follows:

 ```mermaid
 graph TD;